Many years ago I was so shy I couldn’t enter a restaurant, let alone speak to a pretty girl.

 If you have little occasion to acquire social skills no wonder you’re frightened by the possibility of interacting with humans.

 Unfortunately, the most common way of coping is avoidance.
 Avoidance of places and people who arouse the anxiety within a person that causes them to feel shy.

 Anxiety of a shy person is most evident when he or she is asked to speak in public.

 Coping with that (very common) form of shyness requires changing your thoughts and to let go of the terrifying fear of rejection.

 Behavioural treatments for shyness involve exposure to the fear-inducing person or place.
 Thus I eventually became immune to shyness on entering a restaurant by making myself go into them.

 Drugs are prescribed for some forms of shyness, especially those which include high levels of anxiety.
 However, reducing the anxiety with chemicals is only a stop-gap.
 While it is great to reduce the anxiety the so-called side effects may be worse than the apparent cure.

-On the other hand, if taking prescribed drugs temporarily enables you to engage in psychotherapy or hypnotherapy, then that could be highly beneficial.
+On the other hand, if taking prescribed drugs temporarily enables you to engage in psychotherapy, then that could be highly beneficial.